 The third verse (above) is the main subject of this enquiry.
 Mentu (Set) is affirmed in his identity with Ra, the Sun, which is the source of all life to the earth.
 He opens the path for the spiritualised body, the Khu or Phoenix—the vehicle of the soul’s resurrection.
 In order to achieve this, the Ka, which includes earthly appetites and desires, must be relieved of the burden of yearning and regret for the earthly existence, now passed.
 Thus the Ka is ‘lightened’ of this burden or load.
 Another term would be ‘purified’.
 In the fourth line, the soul is irradiated by the emanations of the Khabs, the spiritual ‘star’.

-We hope this might ‘still’ any further doubts (or ‘dogs of reason’) on the meaning and use of this verse.
 The ‘killing’ is expressed in ‘still me’.
-This is necessarily dualistic: the purpose of the stilling (or killing) is so the secret (or latent) resurrection powers of the soul are evoked, released, brought forth.
+The purpose of the stilling is so the secret (or latent) resurrection powers of the soul are evoked, released, brought forth.
 Thus, “let it fill me” is absolutely necessary so the rite is worked correctly.
-The verses are not merely expressive of poetry, or a technical instruction or advice, they are the words of a magical operation.
+The verses are not merely expressive of poetry, or a technical instruction or advice; they are the words of a magical operation.
 The words themselves are the function, the operative mode.
 It is all about word and symbol.
 We cannot ignore the two verses that follow in Liber AL, III: 38.

 The light is mine; its rays consume